tysg/url-shortener/README.md

 # Short URL

-Application logic largely ported from the given Python Flask code.
-Runs on Elixir Phoenix framework.
+Based on a Shopee Engineering workshop "Building a Real-World Scalable Service".

+See the provided Python Flask server code in the `original` branch.

+## Improvement

+The backend server is re-written in Elixir using the Phoenix framework, with Ecto communicating with MySQL server.
+Instead of using Redis to cache the get request, an Agent process stores the cache using a Map.

 ## Performance

-The Phoenix application performs twice as well as the given Flask server, measured by QPS in a stress-testing environment.
+Thanks to the concurrency model in Elixir, the improved version performs twice as well as the given Flask server, measured by QPS in a stress-testing environment.
 See `benchmark` and `benchmark-phoenix` for the performance report before and after porting to Phoenix.

 ## Application Source
 All application codes should be inside `src/` folder.